Adarsh01-code/amazon-clone/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created using [npx-create-react-app](https://github.com/facebook/create-react-app).

 ## Available Scripts